 Mel Gibson and Tom Cruise were among the biggest stars in Hollywood.
 While Mel had made some inflammatory remarks in some magazine interviews, and Cruise was suffering from media oversaturation with his then-wife Nicole Kidman, they were still beloved by moviegoers.

 Viewership of a show lived and died on the TV ratings.
 If, say, the network scheduled your favorite show out of order or preempted it with sports, the best you could hope for was to write a letter and hope they read it.
-There were no DVDs for repeated watching of a show, and whilst some shows might have got a VHS release (which was often impractical due to the bulky tapes taking up vast amounts of shelf space), Keep Circulating the Tapes applied to absolutely everything.
-Online communities (to get the word out about the mistreatment of a show) were still embryonic — it was only late in the decade that networks began caring (slightly) about a show's online "buzz," as this meant that the show was reaching a wealthy and educated audience.
+There were no DVDs for repeated watching of a show, and whilst some shows might have got a VHS release (which was often impractical due to the bulky tapes taking up vast amounts of shelf space), Keep Circulating the Tapes applied in a lot more cases.
+Online communities (to get the word out about the mistreatment of a show) were still embryonic — it was only late in the decade that networks began caring (slightly) about a show's online "buzz", as this meant that the show was reaching a wealthy and educated audience.
 (The X-Files was one of the first shows to really see growth in popularity connected to its internet fandom.)

 Reality TV was getting its start with MTV's The Real World, but the genre didn't seriously pick up until the 2000s.